-To evaluate the Basin hazard classification, impacts as a result of failure or mis-operation of the Basin were evaluated.
+To evaluate the MCB hazard classification, impacts as a result of failure or mis-operation of the MCB were evaluated.
 The following features were considered in the determining the classification.

-- Relatively small in size, the volume of water and ash is controlled at low levels through continued maintenance and inspection. - Other than boiler wash and precipitation falling on the Basin, the Basin has no inflow. - A flexible membrane liner prevents water from seeping through the earthen embankment thereby preventing potential failure due to loss of embankment through piping. - The north, south and east sides are incised and not susceptible to a release from the Basin due to catastrophic failure or mis-operation. - The west side is constructed with an earthen embankment.
-In the event of catastrophic failure or mis-operation, the downstream inundation area between the Basin and former intake channel have no buildings and is infrequently entered. - In the event of catastrophic failure or mis-operation, the downstream inundation area is within the former intake channel and fully contained on uninhabited areas on the Powerton Station property.
+- Other than installation of water depth gauge, our July 2022 inspection shows no modifications to MCB or to the areas surrounding the MCB.
+The MCB has remained unchanged from the previous impoundment inspection and initial hazard potential classification assessment. - Relatively small in size, the volume of water and ash is controlled at low levels through continued maintenance and inspection. - Other than boiler wash, water spray from fugitive dust treatment, and precipitation falling on the MCB, the MCB has no inflow. - A flexible membrane liner prevents water from seeping through the earthen embankment thereby preventing potential failure due to loss of embankment through piping. - The north, south and east sides are incised and not susceptible to a release from the MCB due to catastrophic failure or mis-operation. - The west side is constructed with an earthen embankment.
+In the event of catastrophic failure or mis-operation, the downstream inundation area between the MCB and former intake channel has no buildings and is infrequently entered. - In the event of catastrophic failure or mis-operation, the downstream inundation area is within the former intake channel and fully contained on uninhabited areas on the Powerton Station property.